juanjobalmis/assessment_tools/README.md

                         * If it is not specified the current folder name is taken.
             -p (--platform) <platform>:
                         Available platforms:
-                        1. moodlexml -> It generates a moodle grade format into moodle.xml file.
+                        1. moodlexml -> It generates a moodle grade formatools into moodle.xml file.
                                         To set the assignment Name and the student ID see Moodle doc at https://docs.moodle.org/38/en/Grade_import#XML_import
-                        2. moodlecsv -> It generates a CSV grade format into moodle.csv file.
+                        2. moodlecsv -> It generates a CSV grade formatools into moodle.csv file.
                                         We need to map Email with ID to identify a Student see https://docs.moodle.org/38/en/Grade_import#CSV_import
                         3. email -> It generates crypt credentials for GMail SMTP server whether there are not.